How to add Jolt JNI to an existing project

 Add libraries to classpath

 Jolt JNI requires both a JVM library and a native library.
+Both kinds of libraries are available pre-built from Maven Central.

-Build types: use "Debug" native libraries for development and troubleshooting, then switch to "Release" for performance testing and production.
+Build types: use "Debug" native libraries for development and troubleshooting, then switch to "Release" libraries for performance testing and production.

-Build flavors: use "Dp" native libraries to simulate large worlds (>1000 meters in diameter) otherwise use "Sp".
+Flavors: use "Dp" native libraries to simulate large worlds (>1000 meters in diameter) otherwise use "Sp".

 Gradle-built Android projects